Everything You Need to Know About Managing Your Money After College

 Learning what to do with your money can seem like an overwhelming and complicated task, especially if you’ve never done it before.
 I hadn’t when I graduated, and it took me way too many years to figure it out.

 But you can do better than I did.
 Rather than waiting until you’re in your 30s, you can start laying the groundwork for a solid financial future now.
-And the first step toward laying that foundation is creating a budget.
+Here are half a dozen or so things I would have done differently if given a second go-around.

 1. Do Some Research